Antollo/Easypt2/docs/_site/built-ins/Array.md

 Array class provides methods for manipulating arrays (list-like objects).
-Array elements are indexed with non-negative integers or negative integers (counts elemensts from the end of the array).
+Array elements are indexed with non-negative integers or negative integers (negative indices counts elements from the end of the array).

 ### Example